Intro

 Ninety days to hire.
 Another ninety to ramp.

 The standard move is a six-figure seat, three months to find, three more to ramp — a full year of payroll before the operational pain actually stops.
-The operator installs in under two weeks, at a fraction of a head, and it does not quit.
+Your fractional ops is live in under two weeks, at a fraction of a head, and it does not quit.

 03